BjarniRunar/pyparallelrpclib/README.md

 #### Return Codes and Error Handling

-Error handling mostly inherited from `xmlrpclib`, except any raised execeptions are caught and returned to the caller in the list of return codes.
+Error handling mostly inherited from `xmlrpclib`, except any raised execeptions are caught and returned to the caller.

-The return value of any method called is therefore a list of `(response, exception)` tuples, where the response or exception is always None.
+The return value of any method called is therefore a generator which yields `(response, exception)` tuples, where the response or exception is always None.

 ### Using RunThreadedJobs or RunTwoStageJobs